darrarski/swift-google-drive-client/README.md

 ## 📖 Usage

 Use [Swift Package Manager](https://swift.org/package-manager/) to add the `GoogleDriveClient` library as a dependency to your project.

+The package provides a basic implementation for storing vulnerable data securely in the keychain.
+If you want to use it, add the `GoogleDriveClientKeychain` library as well.

 Configure OAuth 2.0 Client ID using [Google Cloud Console](https://console.cloud.google.com/).
 Use `iOS` application type.